oganm/dice_syntax_gd/README.md

 includes additional details about the roll.

 Alternatively dice parsing and rolling can be separated from each other.
-You can use this if you run into bottlenecks since parsing is more expensive than rolling.
+You can use this if you run into bottlenecks since parsing is usually more expensive than rolling.

 ```
 var rng = RandomNumberGenerator.new()